ivpn/ivpn.net/src/content/pages/pricing-teams.md

 </table>
 </div>

-To qualify for this discount, your organisation must be a verified nonprofit.
+To qualify for this discount, your organization must be a verified nonprofit.

 [Email us](mailto:team-support@ivpn.net) to purchase IVPN non-profit team accounts.